dast1/l4e_iam_role_configuration/configure_IAM_role.md

 **Pre-requisite:**
-Before you can start with Lookout for Equipment, you must sign up for an AWS account.
+Before you can start with Lookout for Equipment, you must sign up for an AWS account and request preview access to the service on the [Amazon Lookout for Equipment Sign-up Page](https://pages.awscloud.com/Amazon-Lookout-for-Equipment-Preview.html).

 Services in AWS, such as Lookout for Equipment, require that you provide credentials when you access them so that the service can determine whether you have permissions to access the resources owned by that service.
 These set of instructions will guide you through the necessary steps to create and configure an IAM role that you can use with Amazon Lookout for Equipment.